 What is Local Search?

 Local Search is simply a search done on a search engine to look for a product or service that is available in your locality.
 Let’s say, you forget the birthday of your dearest ones and now you want someone to quickly deliver a cake to you or you know someone who is in urgent need of blood from a blood bank.
-In both these cases, you will search for “cake shop near me” and “blood bank near me”.
+In both these cases, you will search for a “cake shop near me” and “blood bank near me”.
 These type of queries, where you are looking for something in your vicinity, is known as Local Search.

 What is Local SERP?